JPLee01/pandas-project/README.md

 plt.savefig("Visualisations/Violin Plot of comparing the Petal Length of each of the Species.png") plt.show()
 ```
-  * Note the above code creates a Violin Plot displaying the Petal Length of each of the species.
-To create a Violin Plot displaying the Petal Width and Sepal Length/Width of each of the Species the following changes would have to be made to the code:
+  * Note the above code creates a violin plot displaying the Petal Length of each of the species.
+To create a violin plot displaying the Petal Width and Sepal Length/Width of each of the species the following changes would have to be made to the code:
     * **Petal Width:** Replace petal_length with petal_width.
     * **Sepal Length:** Replace petal_length with sepal_length.
     * **Sepal Width:** Replace petal_length with sepal_width.